Pittsburgh Panthers football: West Virginia

 One of Pitt's fiercest rivals has been with the West Virginia Mountaineers.
 Dubbed the Backyard Brawl, the rivalry was first played in 1895 and is one of the oldest and most played in college football.
 Of historic note, the 1921 Backyard Brawl was the first live radio broadcast of a college football game in the United States.
 On November 10, 1979, the Backyard Brawl was the last college football game played at old Mountaineer Field in Morgantown, West Virginia, with the Panthers prevailing 24–17.
 Through the 2011 season, Pitt and West Virginia have met on the gridiron a total of 104 times with Pitt holding a 61–41–3 edge in the series.
-In September 2015 it was announced the series will renew for the 2022–2025 seasons.
+In September 2015, it was announced the series would renew for the 2022–2025 seasons.
+Each team won their two home games during the series.

 Penn State

 For most of Pitt's football history its chief rival had been in-state foe Penn State.
 The first Pitt-Penn State game was played in 1893.
 The game has been played 99 times, with Penn State holding a 52–43–4 edge in the series.
 After a 16-year hiatus the rivalry was renewed following Joe Paterno's death in 2012 and resumed with a 42–39 Pitt victory on September 10, 2016.
 Followed by 3 straight wins from Penn State with the most notable victory coming in 2018 where Penn State defeated Pitt 51-6 on September 8, 2018.
-The 100th game of the series will take place in 2019 and is the last match up for the foreseeable future as Penn State athletic director Sandy Barbour claims that an extension will not be considered until at least 2030.
+The 100th game of the series took place in 2019 and was the last match up for the foreseeable future as Penn State athletic director Sandy Barbour claimed that an extension will not be considered until at least 2030.